 The Hankotsu blade looks like a cross between the Petty and Honesuki knives.
 This deboning knife can be used on all types of meat, though it’s generally used on hanging poultry.
 The Hankotsu blade has a thick spine and is not flexible like a western boning knife.
 This knife is also perfect for cleaning or deboning loins.

-The 5.6-in Molybdenum Hankotsu by Misono is a solid knife you will need when it comes to boning poultry and even small size fishes.$102.99 from Amazon
+The 5.6-in Molybdenum Hankotsu by Misono is a solid knife you will need when it comes to boning poultry and even small size fishes.$67.59 from Amazon

 7. Nakiri / Vegetable Knife

-Nakiri knives look very similar to western cleavers with thick, flat-edged blade design.
+Nakiri Knives look very similar to Western Style Cleavers with thick, flat-edged blade design.
 The single-edged blade design makes this a great knife for cutting through tough vegetables or fruits like melon or squash.
 The blade can also be used to make precise julienne cuts for stir-fry or other push-cutting tasks.

 This knife has no sharp-tip but can cut produce quickly and efficiently for effortless meal preparation.
 Some knife experts refer to the Nakiri as the westernized version of the Usuba, which is discussed below.

-The Layer Hammered Damascus Stainless Steel is a popular Nakiri knife by Yoshihiro, one of the leading quality Japanese knife makers today.$119.99 from Amazon
+The Layer Hammered Damascus Stainless Steel is a popular Nakiri knife by Yoshihiro, one of the leading quality Japanese knife makers today.$149.99 from Amazon

 10. Deba / Butchery